Comparing Rover Group (ROVR) & Its Peers

 |2.49

-Rover Group currently has a consensus price target of $10.17, suggesting a potential upside of 113.14%.
-As a group, “Personal services” companies have a potential upside of 39.10%.
-Given Rover Group’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Rover Group is more favorable than its peers.
+Rover Group presently has a consensus target price of $10.17, suggesting a potential upside of 95.14%.
+As a group, “Personal services” companies have a potential upside of 38.36%.
+Given Rover Group’s stronger consensus rating and higher possible upside, research analysts clearly believe Rover Group is more favorable than its competitors.

+This table compares Rover Group and its competitors’ net margins, return on equity and return on assets.

 Summary

-Rover Group peers beat Rover Group on 9 of the 13 factors compared.
+Rover Group competitors beat Rover Group on 9 of the 13 factors compared.

 Rover Group, Inc. operates an online marketplace for pet care worldwide.
 It connects pet parents with pet providers who offer overnight services, including boarding and in-home pet sitting, as well as daytime services, such as doggy daycare, dog walking, drop-in visits, grooming, and training.
 The company is headquartered in Seattle, Washington.